dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

    | **cert-manager** | This section configures the enablement of cert-manager. | - | - |
    | enabled | Enable/Disable deployment of cert-manager.
 Set to false if you already have cert-manager installed. | No | true |

+>__Note__:
+> - If you specify `REDIS_STORAGE_CLASS`, the storage class must NOT be provisioned by the Dell CSI Driver to be configured with this installation of CSM Authorization.

 **Optional:**
 To enable reporting of trace data with [Zipkin](https://zipkin.io/), use the `csm-config-params` configMap in the sample CR or dynamically by editing the configMap.